 Vinyl chloride is a colorless gas with a mild, sweet odor.
 Most vinyl chloride is used to make polyvinyl chloride (PVC) plastic and vinyl products and is generally emitted from industrial processes.
 Other major sources of vinyl chloride have been detected near landfills, sewage plants, and hazardous waste sites due to microbial breakdown of chlorinated solvents.
-Short-term health effects exposure to high levels of vinyl chloride in the air include central nervous system effects, such as dizziness, drowsiness, and headaches while long-term exposure to vinyl chloride through inhalation and oral exposure causes liver damage and has been shown to increase the risk of angiosarcoma, a rare form of liver cancer in
+Short-term health effects exposure to high levels of vinyl chloride in the air include central nervous system effects, such as dizziness, drowsiness, and headaches while long-term exposure to vinyl chloride through inhalation and oral exposure causes liver damage

-&lt;sup>4 CARB, Hydrogen Sulfide & Health, 2019, ww2.arb.ca.gov/resources/hydrogen-sulfide-and-health, accessed September 14, 2023.
+4 CARB, Hydrogen Sulfide & Health, 2019, ww2.arb.ca.gov/resources/hydrogen-sulfide-and-health, accessed October 10, 2024.

-&lt;sup>5 CCARB, Hydrogen Sulfide & Health, 2019.
+5 CARB, Hydrogen Sulfide & Health, 2019.

-&lt;sup>6 CARB, Hydrogen Sulfide & Health, 2019.
+6 CARB, Hydrogen Sulfide & Health, 2019.

-&lt;sup>7 CARB, Visibility-Reducing Particles and Health, ww2.arb.ca.gov/resources/visibility-reducing-particles-and-health, accessed September 14, 2023.
+7 CARB, Visibility-Reducing Particles and Health, ww2.arb.ca.gov/resources/visibility-reducing-particles-and-health, accessed October 10, 2024.

-&lt;sup>8 CARB, Visibility-Reducing Particles and Health.
+8 CARB, Visibility-Reducing Particles and Health.

-&lt;sup>9 CARB, Vinyl Chloride & Health, ww2.arb.ca.gov/resources/vinyl-chloride-and-health, accessed September 14, 2023.
+9 CARB, Vinyl Chloride & Health, ww2.arb.ca.gov/resources/vinyl-chloride-and-health, accessed October 10, 2024.

-humans.
-Most health data on vinyl chloride relate to carcinogenicity; thus, the people most at risk are those who have long-term exposure to elevated levels, which is more likely to occur in occupational or industrial settings.
-However, control methodologies applied to industrial facilities generally prevent emissions to the ambient air.
+and has been shown to increase the risk of angiosarcoma, a rare form of liver cancer in humans.10 Most health data on vinyl chloride relate to carcinogenicity; thus, the people most at risk are those who have long-term exposure to elevated levels, which is more likely to occur in occupational or industrial settings.
+However, control methodologies applied to industrial facilities generally prevent emissions to the ambient air.11